 Indiana's Claims About Its Medicaid Experiment Don't All Check Out

-Indiana expanded Medicaid under the Affordable Care Act in 2015, with a few extra conditions that were designed to appeal to the conservative leadership in the state.
-The Federal government approved the experiment, called the Healthy Indiana Plan, or HIP 2.0 , and it is now is up for another three-year renewal.
+Indiana expanded Medicaid under the Affordable Care Act in 2015, adding conditions designed to appeal to the state's conservative leadership.
+The federal government approved the experiment, called the Healthy Indiana Plan, or HIP 2.0 , which is now up for a three-year renewal.

 Add your comments below